People Powered Places

 Publication: People Powered Places (Prospects 2)

 Video: Launch Event – Panel Discussion

-People Powered Places is ongoing.
-We plan to hold a series of expert-led practice workshops throughout the year exploring the use of social value measures to drive improvements in housing design, design codes as tools for community participation in planning, and digital approaches for enhanced community-based design.
+Throughout 2021, we held a series of expert-led practice workshops to explore emerging issues relevant to community participation in planning and housing.
+Our first expert-led workshop explored the emerging concept of social value, and how to integrate context specific measures of value into the design process to enhance design outcomes and better reflect existing and future community needs and aspirations.
+Our second workshop examined approaches to establishing the needs and aspirations of children and young people, and engaging them meaningfully during community participation.
+Our third workshop investigated participatory, visual methods to communicate the socio-economic constraints and opportunities affecting development outcomes, in order to support more informed participation by communities during design iteration.
 These topics have been selected because they relate directly to ongoing reform of the planning system and procurement approaches in the United Kingdom.
 We hope that by proactively addressing these emergent issues we are better able to meet our ethical commitments to new and existing communities across our projects in the Republic of Ireland and the United Kingdom.

 Video: As part of an extended workshop, Nicola Bacon (Social Life) and Mellis Haward (Archio) introduce what social value means to them through an exploration of their participatory practice.